Feedback

 ART 150Black and White Darkroom Photography3 CR HUM, PERFF

 Explores the fundamentals of black and white film photography.
 Introduces camera and lens operations, exposure, and composition.
 Students will process black and white film and make photographic prints in the darkroom.
+Lab hours are required for this course.
 Students will need their own manual 35mm SLR camera, and are responsible for purchasing film and darkroom supplies.
 Course supply kits will be available in the college bookstore.

 Prerequisites: None